isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-get-in-your-hair/index.md

 .
 Bed bugs
 fully develop in one month
 to lay dirty white eggs.
 *On the question, can bed bugs get in your hair?
 Well, NO but yes - you can rarely find bed bugs on human hair and skin.
-Bed bugs don't have claws that may enable them to cling for long on the human hair - this is unlike lice.�*
+Bed bugs don't have claws that may enable them to cling for long on the human hair - this is unlike lice.*

 ## Details: Can Bed Bugs Get in Your Hair?
 It is very unlikely that you'll find bed bugs in human hair.
 Bed bugs lack claws - unlike ticks and claws that have claws to help them navigate via your hair.
 The front row of bed bugs must be set in a specific way before the start feeding, which is relatively difficult even with no hair obstructing.
 Therefore, even feeding is better on bare human skin.
 ***NB**: *
-- *If you notice the bugs moving on your hair or skin, just some hot shower with generous amounts of shampoos and soaps.�*
+- *If you notice the bugs moving on your hair or skin, just some hot shower with generous amounts of shampoos and soaps.*
-- *You'll need to wash your towels, linens, and clothes in hot water plus put them in the dry at the highest heat settings.�*
+- *You'll need to wash your towels, linens, and clothes in hot water plus put them in the dry at the highest heat settings.*
 - *Finally, consult the dermatologist or general doctor to get yourself the right skin treatments.
-The specialist could prescribe using some special lotion or shampoo.�*
+The specialist could prescribe using some special lotion or shampoo.*
-Any infestation by bed bugs may likely have been acquired during your traveling.�You may have picked the bugs from an infested airplane, motel, train, or bus - know how to control bed bugs
+Any infestation by bed bugs may likely have been acquired during your traveling.You may have picked the bugs from an infested airplane, motel, train, or bus - know how to control bed bugs
 .
 You'll mainly find bed bugs